funkyremi/vscode-google-translate/README.md

 * Open the command palette and manually select 'Translate selection(s)'
 * Open your keyboard shortcuts, search for 'Translate selection(s)' and set a new shortcut for this command.

+## Settings
+Want to quickly translate into a specific language?
+Here's how to set your preferred language to Japanese.

+1. Get your preferred language code from [the web](https://www.w3schools.com/tags/ref_language_codes.asp).
+1. Add the following setting to your workspace: ```"vscodeTranslate.preferredLanguage": "ja"```
+1. Then open the command palette and select "Translate selection(s) to preferred language".

+* This also works with multiple selections 👍
+* Add ( or re-bind ) a keyboard shortcut to "Translate selection(s) to preferred language" to translate even quicker 👍👍